cecilia-balocchi/OrderedSSP/readme.md

 # Species Sampling Problems with Ordering

-This repository contains the code for the paper "A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering" (2022) by Balocchi, Camerlenghi and Favaro. <!-- [arxiv](...) -->
+This repository contains the code for the paper "A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering" (2022) by Balocchi, Camerlenghi and Favaro [arxiv](https://arxiv.org/abs/2203.07342).

 ## Script to replicate numerical evaluation of the ordered PYP using synthetic and real data